Analyzing Leadership and Knowledge Management in Large Companies

 In 2001, Chien identified the relationship between the effectiveness of leadership and the type of leadership adopted by top management executives in large companies.
 He found there was a strong positive correlation between perceived effectiveness by leaders themselves and their employees on the one hand and observed transformational leadership on the other.

 In large companies, business leaders need to improve relationships with subordinates to understand mutually expected behaviours.
-In this example, transformational leadership can provide a significant contribution to leaders in large companies to enhance their interactions and develop the relationships with employees.
+In this example, transformational leadership can provide a significant contribution to leaders in large companies to enhance their interactions and develop relationships with employees.

 Furthermore, in describing the critical role of knowledge management in large organisations, McAdam and Reid (2001) demonstrate that while small organisations suffer from insufficient investment and a lesser degree of advancement in knowledge management, top managers in large companies have a better understanding of the importance of knowledge management and tend to invest more in developing their strategic knowledge management systems.

 This process is also equal to the knowledge reconfiguration process by which knowledge is externally shared with business partners aiming at enabling companies to effectively recognise the changes occurring in external environments and actively responding to them.
-Therefore, theses three processes of knowledge management could be chosen as a reference to portray knowledge management in large enterprises.
+Therefore, these three processes of knowledge management could be chosen as a reference to portray knowledge management in large enterprises.

 Fensel, D & Hendler, JA (ed.)
 Handbook of semantic web technologies, Springer-Verlag, Berlin.